dylan7778/forge-deploy/README.md

 * This package utilizes the local file system to read your git config file, so you can only use this in a git-controlled project.
 It is currently configured to work on Linux style systems, such as Mac.
 Windows support is coming soon.

-* **Important**: This package requires that your project is stored locally in a folder with the *same name* as its github repository.
-For example, if your github repo is called 'best-repo', your local project will need to be stored in a root folder with the same name (e.g. /Users/user/php/best-repo).

 ### Installation
 1. Add the package to your project using composer